mojishoki/Coagent-Networks-Revisited/README.md

 Most of the arguments are self-explanatory.
 Please refer to the paper for more details.

-There are three arguments that may require some explanation.
+There are three arguments that need some explanation.
 The argument `graph` describes the graph of options with a list of lists of positive integers.
 The elements of `graph` correspond to options and their elements are their list of children.
 Any option having `-1` as one of its children will be capable of calling primitive options.
-A primitive option is an options that executes its corresponding primitive action in the environment.
+A primitive option is an option that executes its corresponding primitive action in the environment.
 The following code checks if this variable is valid.
 ``` python
 for i, v in enumerate(graph):